-A four hour ferry journey across Lake Van gives me the opportunity to write up some reflections on chapter seven of Tom Wright’s How God Became King - Getting to the heart of the Gospels, in which he describes how the clash between God and Caesar plays out in the story of Jesus.
+A four hour ferry journey across Lake Van gives me the opportunity to write up some reflections on chapter seven of Tom Wright’s , in which he describes how the clash between God and Caesar plays out in the story of Jesus.
 These rusting boats have for a long time carried trains and their passengers travelling between Istanbul and Tehran.
 Today’s cargo consists of several freight wagons, a couple of Kurds, ourselves, and an emaciated German cyclist heading for Tashkent, whom we fed with the leftovers from our bread and cheese lunch.

 Wright makes the important point that when Jews around the time of Jesus told their story, “one key element was always the question of how their God would deliver them from wicked and powerful pagan empires” (128).
 So if, as Wright has been arguing, Jesus is to be understood as the fulfilment of Israel’s story—Israel’s God come in person—we would expect the “triumph over the nations and their gods” to be a significant part of this.
 Not half!
 Our theologies fail us miserably when they treat this dimension as mere background noise or filter it out altogether—not Wright’s exact metaphor, but close.